Pedro-Gomes-95/data-engineer-challenge/README.md

 #### `data`
 The `data` directory is organized into 3 folders, each folder reflecting a stage of the pipeline:
 * `data/raw`
-Contains raw, unprocessed files obtained either from the API or the Open Weather website.
+Contains raw, unprocessed files obtained either from data from the API or the Open Weather website.
 Has the following subfolders:

-    * `weather_data`: stores raw weather data fetched from the OpenWeather API.
+    * `weather_data`: stores raw weather data fetched from the Open Weather API.
 Each file corresponds to a single city and timestamp, in a JSON format.
-The files follow the convention `YYYYMMDD_HHMMSS_<city_name>.json`, where YYYY, MM, DD, HH, MM and SS are the where `YYYY`, `MM`, and `DD` represent the year, month, and day of the weather measurement; `HH`, `MM`, and `SS` represent the hour, minute, and second; and `<city_name>` corresponds to the name of the city queried
+The files follow the convention `YYYYMMDD_HHMMSS_<city_name>.json`, where `YYYY`, `MM`, and `DD` represent the year, month, and day of the weather measurement; `HH`, `MM`, and `SS` represent the hour, minute, and second; and `<city_name>` corresponds to the name of the city queried.

     * `weather_codes`: contains descriptive metadata about weather condition codes.
 Created manually based on the Open Weather documentation, and stored as a CSV.